The benefits of living in a retirement village

 This can help reduce social isolation, which, sadly, is a growing problem in Australia - the 2015 Australian Bureau of Statistics Census indicated over a quarter of older Australians live alone.
 Social isolation and loneliness is a leading cause of hospitalisation in older people, and is linked to increased mental health and chronic health issues.

 Moving to a retirement village can make it easier for people who are socially isolated to make friends and meaningful connections with people who share similar interests.
-And of course, it's up to you how much you want to participate in the social activities of the retirement village community.
+And of course, it's up to you whether you participate in the social activities of the retirement village community.
 Living in a retirement village doesn't mean you lose your independence because you decide how much - or how little - you wish to be involved.

 2. Low maintenance lifestyle

-Retirement villages also offer low maintenance living, easing pressure on older Australians who no longer feel they can keep up with home and garden chores.
+Retirement villages also offer low maintenance living, easing pressure on seniors who no longer feel they can keep up with home and garden chores.

 When it's time to go on holidays, it's easy to lock up, relax and enjoy your vacation.